 Though doctors are an essential part of any rehabilitation team, the UK has one of the lowest number of rehabilitation doctors in the developed world – just 0.2 per 100,000 per head of population when compared with 1.9 (Sweden), 2.0 (Germany), 2.9 (France) and 3.7 (Italy).

 There is overwhelming evidence that rehabilitation provided by teams with appropriate expert knowledge and skills, who work collaboratively and include formal liaison or goal-setting meetings, have an active education programme, and engage families in the process, improve patient outcomes and often are very cost-effective.
-Consultants in Rehabilitation Medicine:

-Neurologically-based conditions constitute the largest single workload for inpatient rehabilitation services, and are responsible for much of the severe long-term disability in the community.
+Neurological conditions constitute the largest single workload for inpatient rehabilitation services, and are responsible for much of the severe long-term disability in the community.
 Consultants are responsible for: